-A Tube Pan looks like a pan for a very large doughnut.
+A tube pan (aka “angel food cake pan”) looks like a pan for a very large doughnut.
 It is used for sponge and angel food cakes.

 It is a deep, ring-shaped pan with a tall tube in the centre.
 The tube is hollow, with no bottom on it, to allow hot air to pass through it like a chimney.